 Hello and welcome!
-I'm Emma Freeman, a highly sensitive artist, designer, and thrifter living and working in Saint Paul, Minnesota.
+I'm Emma Freeman, an enthusiastic artist, designer, teacher and thrifter living and working in Saint Paul, Minnesota.

-In addition to making art and collecting things to sell, I teach art classes around the Twin Cities to kids and adults.
-Encouraging people to be creative and learn new skills, helping people to push past fears of imperfection and the lies that we tell ourselves and that I hear so often like, "I'm not creative" and "I'm not an artist" and "I'm not good at this."
-I told myself those things for years too and they just get in the way of us being our true selves.
+In addition to making art and collecting things, I teach art classes to kids and adults.
+I love encouraging people to be more creative and learn new skills, helping them to push past fears of imperfection and lies we tell ourselves like, "I'm not creative" and "I'm not an artist" and "I'm not good at this."
+I told myself those things for years too and they just get in the way of us being happy and our true selves.
 Creativity is innate in all of us.
-We have to feed it and cultivate it in order for it to thrive though and that's where classes come in (and books and podcasts and conversations).
-I hope to help people discover the therapeutic qualities that art making can have on us.
-It can help us work through hard emotions and experiences of anxiety, insecurities, grief, depression, isolation and sadness.
-It has done that for me over and over again, often without realizing it until after I have created a piece of art and reflected back on it.
+We have to feed it and cultivate it in order for it to thrive though and that's where classes come in.

 I have a degree in Philosophy and Studio Art from Alverno College in Milwaukee, Wisconsin.